YOUSAFDHAHI/TerLWA-Algorithms-Problem-Solving-Level-2/README.md

 # Problem-Solving with Algorithms - Level 2

   This repository contains solutions to 50 algorithm challenges written in C++.
 These challenges are part of course by Dr. Mohammed Abu-Hadhoud.

-The solutions are focus on clean code and Divide and conquer , with organizing code into libraries and take advantage to reusability.
+## Fucus on:

+-Clean code.
+-Divide and conquer by complex problems into manageable functions.
+-with organizing code into libraries.
+-Reusability.

+  The goal of this course to improve your skills on problem solving and alogrithm.